risk-first/website/menagerie/Complexity-Risk.md

 ... we have **26** symbols.

+### Abstraction

+What's happening here is that we're _exploiting a pattern_: we noticed that `ABCD` occurs several times, so we defined it a single time and then used it over and over, like a stamp.
+Separating the _definition_ of something from the _use_ of something as we've done here is called "abstraction".
+We're going to come across it over and over again in this part of the book, and not just in terms of computer programs.

-By applying techniques such as abstraction, we can improve in the direction of the Kolmogorov limit.
-By allowing ourselves to say that _symbols_ are worth one complexity point, we've allowed that we can be descriptive in our `function` name and `const`.
+By applying techniques such as Abstraction, we can improve in the direction of the Kolmogorov limit.
+And, by allowing ourselves to say that _symbols_ (like `out` and `ABCD`) are worth one complexity point, we've allowed that we can be descriptive in our `function` name and `const`.
+Naming things is an important part of abstraction, because to use something, you have to be able to refer to it.

+### Trade-Off

 But we could go further down into [Code Golf](https://en.wikipedia.org/wiki/Code_golf) territory.
 This javascript program plays [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) up to 100, but is less readable than you might hope: